Weekly Market Report

 Near Term Pricing: Steady

-Supply vs. Demand: Available – Strong
+Supply vs. Demand: Available – Weak

 Wheat (Flour Based Products)